iptoux/dyMotd/readme.md

 ## Install

-For a full guide to install this script, go to the wiki on [github.com][].
+For a full guide to install this script, go to the wiki [How to install dyMotd?][].
 ______

 ### Changelog